-Flografii Name - Esthet Name of Program Esthetician Program Length in Hours 600 Description of Program The Esthetics Course offers a complete 600 hour art of esthetics.
-The program is designed to prepare student in the fundamentals of the basic esthetic e California Board of Barbering and Cosmetology. student for the practical and theory examination for License.
-In addition, the course will incorporate the entry level employment in salons, spas, or clinical context of the program is a complete the clinical context of the course will incorporate the entry level employment in salons, spas, or clinical context of the course will incorporate the entry level employment in salons, spas, or clinical context of the course will incorporate the entry level employment in salons, spas, or clinical context of the course will be a sale of the cou re and educate each ducation set forth by the It will also prepare each or a California Esthetician ne knowledge needed for Name of Course(s) Within this Skin Cara Tharany Program of Study Skin Care Therapy Hair Removal Equipment Used by Instructors and Students Make Up Container and Supplies for Preparation of Wet and Dry Sanitary Maintenance Area Hand soap Container for Disinfection of Implements Disinfectant solution Terry towels Paper towels Appropriate draping for all services Pencil type makup sharpener Cleansing cream Massage cream Astringent or witch hazel Abrasive cleansing scrub Waste receptacle (plastic bags) Tweezers 1 oz portion cups Cosmetic applicators Cotton balls Cotton tipped swabs Cleansing tissue Powder and liquid foundation Eye shadow and eye liner Tube mascara and applicator Eyebrow Pencils Blush Lip color Water soluble wax List the skills or competencies to be acquired by the student.
-The learning outcomes include: Ability to analyze customer's skin care ne Able to discuss treatments and products w Perform facials to cleanse pores and impro Apply chemical peels to reduce fine lines Perform simple extractions to remove blace Remove unwanted facial hair using depila Tint eyebrows.
-Instruct customers on skin care and makeu Sterilize equipment and clean work area.
-Massage the face.
-Select and apply cosmetic products such a tonics. ith clients. ove skin tone. and age spots. ekheads. tory wax. p techniques.
-Does Training Lead to Licensing or Certification Yes
+Name of Program

+Esthetician

+Program Length in Hours

+600 Description of Program

+The Esthetics Course offers a complete 600 hour course in the science and art of esthetics.
+The program is designed to prepare and educate each student in the fundamentals of the basic esthetic education set forth by the California Board of Barbering and Cosmetology.
+It will also prepare each student for the practical and theory examination for a California Esthetician License.
+In addition, the course will incorporate the knowledge needed for entry level employment in salons, spas, or clinical esthetics

+Name of Course(s) Within this Program of Study Skin Care Therapy Hair Removal Make Up

+- Container and Supplies for Preparation of Wet and Dry Sanitary Maintenance Area

+- Hand soap

+- Container for Disinfection of Implements

+- Disinfectant solution

+- Terry towels

+- Paper towels

+- Appropriate draping for all services

+- Pencil type makup sharpener

+- Cleansing cream

+- Massage cream

+- Astringent or witch hazel

+- Abrasive cleansing scrub

+- Waste receptacle (plastic bags)

+- Tweezers

+- 1 oz portion cups

+- Cosmetic applicators

+- Cotton balls

+- Cotton tipped swabs

+- Cleansing tissue

+- Powder and liquid foundation

+- Eye shadow and eve liner

+- Tube mascara and applicator

+- Eyebrow Pencils

+- Blush

+- Lip color

+- Water soluble wax

+The learning outcomes include:

+- Ability to analyze customer's skin care needs. - Able to discuss treatments and products with clients. - Perform facials to cleanse pores and improve skin tone. - Apply chemical peels to reduce fine lines and age spots. - Perform simple extractions to remove blackheads. - Remove unwanted facial hair using depilatory wax. - Tint eyebrows. - Instruct customers on skin care and makeup techniques. - Sterilize equipment and clean work area. - Massage the face. - Select and apply cosmetic products such as creams, lotions, and tonics.

+Does Training Lead to Yes Licensing or Certification